afoley587/secure-me/README.md

 # LinkedIn
+BYOB - but in the non-traditional sense!
+Today is about Build Your Own Biometrics

+I had some extra time yesterday and also came across a very neat python library, face_recognition.
+It allows for facial recognition without a lot of the heavy lifting!

+Naturally, I figured this would be a fun project to create my own biometric system.... a lightweight and non-production one of course.

+In this post, I walk through:

+1. Setting up basic facial recognition in python
+2. Setting up SQLite username/password authentication in python
+3. Tying everything together

+Enjoy!

 # Blog
 ## Build Your Own Biometrics (in only a few lines of code)

 BYOB?
 Bring your own what?
-No, today we are doing __B__uild __Y__our __O__wn __B__iometerics.
+No, in this post we are doing Build Your Own Biometerics.
 We are all familiar with iPhone FaceID or some of the really neat Unix Face recognition tools that are available today.
 But, have you ever built your own?
-I haven't, so I decided to today and hope you enjoy the ride!
+I haven't, so I decided to.
+I hope you enjoy the ride!

-From a high level, most pieces of software work by:
+From a high level, most pieces of face recognition software work by:

-1. Registering your face
+1. Analyzing your face
-2. Asking for a Pin or some sort of password
+2. Asking for a pin or some sort of password for the analyzed face

 After which, they give you the keys to your kingdom.
 So, we will need to build those two things:

 1. Something that takes input from our webcam, processes the faces, and see if it knows who those faces belong to.
-2. Once the faces are recognized, something must ask for a username as input and see if its the proper password.
+2. Once the faces are recognized, something must ask for a password as input and see if its the proper password for the recognized face.

 Lets get started!